 Usage

-Now that everything as been deployed we will go into how to use this.
+Now that everything has been deployed, we will go into how to use this.

 For this we will use a simple nginx image to pull and push in our new private docker registry.